ukalto/Einstufungstest_2019/README.md

 # Einstufungstest_2019

-### This is the placment test of 2019 of the University of Technoligy of Vienna.
+### This is the placement test of 2019 of the University of Technology of Vienna.